 School Bus Routes

-You school bus route may differ to the regular route.
-Student routes are indicated at the bus stop.
-On one side of the sign it will say "students" and on the other side it will say 'talmidim' in Hebrew - תלמידים
+Student routes are marked at the bus stop.
+On one side of the sign it will say “STUDENTS” in English and on the other side it will say ‘talmidim’ in Hebrew – תלמידים

 Panoramic Bus Tours in Jerusalem & Tel Aviv

-The panoramic bus tours of Jerusalem (Bus no. 99) and the Dan Tel Aviv City Tour, are the best way to see these cities.
+The panoramic bus tour in Jerusalem (Bus no. 99) is the best way to see thescity.
 The day-long excursion, on the open-top bus, allows you to hop-on and hop-off at various stops of public interest and tourist attractions.